BinoviTeam/checklist/codestyle.md

 ## TypeScript Formatting
 <details>
-  <summary>Avoid use enums.
-It is not so important, but preffer use next construction</summary>
+  <summary>Avoid using enums.
+It is not so important, but prefer to use the next construction</summary>

   > Enums have some issues.
-More information [there](https://thoughtbot.com/blog/the-trouble-with-typescript-enums)
+More information [here](https://thoughtbot.com/blog/the-trouble-with-typescript-enums)

   ```typescript
   const FILTER = {